-We have developed a carbon calculator which is simple to use and will enable you to track your carbon footprint from year to year.
-The calculator is a spreadsheet which can be downloaded here.
+We have developed a carbon calculator and tracker which is simple to use and will enable you to track your carbon footprint from year to year.
+You can access the tracker here.

 What datasources do we use?